TermySequence/termy-doc/plugins/common.rst

    The install prefix configured when :program:`qtermy` was :doc:`built <../build>`.
 Useful for plugins which need to reference files or paths relative to the install location.

+.. js:attribute:: plugin.installDatadir

+   *(API version 1.3)* The install datadir configured when :program:`qtermy` was built.

+.. js:attribute:: plugin.installConfdir

+   *(API version 1.3)* The install sysconfdir configured when :program:`qtermy` was built.

 Properties
 ----------